Hummingbirds in Maryland

 Nesting Preferences

 Anna’s Hummingbirds like to nest in places with evergreen trees.
-They use things like fine plant fibers and moss to make their nests.
-This helps keep their nests safe from predators and shows they like certain types of places.
+They use fine plant fibers and moss to make their nests, which helps keep them safe from predators and shows that they like certain types of places.

 Hummingbirds in Maryland: Where to Spot Them